caffein8ddays/caffein8ddays/README.md

 <sup> hi this is a ponytown thing ignore if youre not from ponytown </sup>

 <p align="center">
-please whisper 2 int because im oftentimes offtab !!! i might not see u if otherwise</br> . . . also be warned i am downright TERRIBLE in socializing , sorry if it gets awkward -_-" </p>
+please whisper 2 int because im oftentimes offtab !!! i might not see u if otherwise lol</br> . . . also be warned i am downright TERRIBLE in socializing , sorry if it gets awkward -_-" </p>
 <p align="center"> (i would rather not be talked 2 long-term if im already with someone though) </p>